AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 <div style="height:10px;background:black;width:400"></div>

 ## $${\text{\color{blue}Group\ 1:\ Lazy Learners or Instance-Based\ Models.}}$$
-These models are created by a group of algorithms that make predictions based on distances to explicitly included training records.
+This type of algorithms are simple and easy to implement and still widely adopted.
+They classify or make predictions based on proximity to a group data points known as nearest neighbors (NN).
+The so called NN are data points are explicitly included or embedded within the model during the training phase.
+They are essential for them to work.

 The best knowm example is 1-Nearest Neighbour which effectively says *"What's the closest thing I've seen already?"*
 ### Examples of Instance-Based Models
 - Support Vector Machines (SVMs) for example Support Vector Classifiers and Support Vector Regressors.